xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-5.md

 ## Platform Capabilties

-Let's get started with a summary on capabilties of the platforms under discussion with resepct to SRv6 features & scale.
+Let's get started with a summary on capabilties of the platforms under discussion with respect to SRv6 features & scale.

 Details are also captured in correspondance to different MDB profiles which are supported in NCS5700 platforms.
-Fore more understanding on MDB refer to https://xrdocs.io/ncs5500/tutorials/mdb-ncs5700/
+For more understanding on MDB refer to https://xrdocs.io/ncs5500/tutorials/mdb-ncs5700/

 ![SRv6-DNX-CAP.png]({{site.baseurl}}/images/SRv6-DNX-CAP.png)